 - your child's teacher

-Talk to them about the needs you think your child has.
+Talk to them about your child's needs.
 For example, if they need help with communication, learning or social skills.

 Ask the teacher or SENCO what support they can provide.